yugenflow/yugenflow/README.md

 - 🚀 **[WedSpace](private)** - weddings meet brands, helping hosts monetize their big day
 - 👠 **[MyVirtualCloset](public)** - visualize yourself in the clothes you're thinking of purchasing
-- 💵 **[WhatThePay](public)** - know what that job is worth on LinkedIn, match relevance to your resume, get job posting alerts via SMS and more
+- 💵 **[WhatThePay](public)** - know job posting salary range on LinkedIn, match relevance to your resume, get job posting alerts via SMS and more
 - 🔬 **[IsThisTrue](public)** - community notes for the internet.
 Highlight anything and learn the truth behind it
 - 💎 **[Invest.me](public)** - your personal financial advisor
 - 🏠 **[Builderly](public)** - organizing the unorganized home renovation and design market